AI ≠ Pink Slips: Why Automation Is Hiring, Not Firing

 And all of this growth is creating jobs—not eliminating them.

+Companies clinging to legacy systems and bolt-on automation are falling behind.
 AI-native competitors are scooping up the talent, the customers, and the margin.

 - Upskill instead of downsizing